Harvey Cedars Hotel

-The Harvey Cedars Hotel is the last remaining historic hotel of its size located on Long Beach Island, in the town of Harvey Cedars, NJ.
+The Harvey Cedars Hotel is the last remaining historic hotel of its size located on Long Beach Island, in the town of Harvey Cedars, New Jersey, United States.
 It began as a one-story house constructed by Sylvanus Cox between "soon after the War of 1812" and 1837.
 In 1841, Captain Samuel Perrine purchased and expanded the house into the two-story "Connahassett House at Harvest Cedars," which served as a boarding house for fishermen and duck hunters.
 Its biggest attraction was its public dance hall on the south side of the building.
 Sailing parties from other hotels came for lively square dances and reels on summer evenings.

 Sometime between 1865 and 1870, John Warner Kinsey began to run the hotel, and it became known as "Kinsey's."
 He continued as the hotel keeper until the end of June 1880.
 Captain Isaac and Mary Jennings were in charge of the Harvey Cedars Hotel by 1881.
 It was nearly self-sufficient as the property had fruit trees, gardens, animals, and an abundance of seafood from local waters.
 During this time, additional rooms and a porch on the south end of the hotel were built.
 Mary made the kitchen [2] equal to the standards of other hotels on the island, featuring a long bar.

 From 1886 to at least 1907, William Thompson managed the hotel, including a massive expansion of the building.
 The hotel was raised off the ground, creating a crawl space, and had the third floor, gambrel roof, dormers, central tower, large porches, water tower (now public bathrooms and an office), and additional rooms added to the bay side.
 In addition, cedar shingles replaced the white siding.
 Gas lamps lit the various types of rooms.
 As a fire precaution, Thompson covered the walls and ceilings of the main dining room (now the lobby and bookstore) with decorative tin, most of which remains today.
 The hotel went out of business around 1910, and Harvey Cedars Beach Company sold it by 1912.
 It suffered a succession of owners until sold to the YWCA of Philadelphia, which turned the property into a Christian summer camp for young women named Camp Whelen from 1923 to 1935.

 Camp Whelen survived until the Depression.
 After shutting down due to a lack of funds, the hotel was abandoned for about six years.
 In 1941, Presbyterian minister Jack Murray purchased the hotel and converted it into Harvey Cedars Bible Presbyterian Conference.
 In 1951, Jack left the operations to Al Oldham.
 The name was changed to Harvey Cedars Bible Conference and was run by Al until 1995 when he passed on the director position to his son, Jon Oldham.